gustycooper/gustycooper.github.io/labs/labs_lab06_00.md

 ## Questions

-Points: To earn these 5 points, you have to write or type answers to 12 questions; otherwise you receive 0 points.
+**Points**: Answer these questions for 10 points.
+You have to handwrite or type the answers to get the points.
+For each question that you do not answer, subtract one point.
+If you do not answer any questions, you get negative points.

 1. True/False: It's easy to insert and delete elements from the middle of an array.